Andrew Glaister

-Andrew Glaister (born 4 July 1967 in Marlow, Buckinghamshire, England) is a video game programmer.
+Andrew Glaister (born 4 July 1967) is a video game programmer.

 He initially started programming games on the ZX81 and ZX Spectrum between 1981 and 1987, forming a company called Programmers Development Systems Ltd.

 Andrew then worked as a developer for Viacom New Media, Kinesoft Development and FASA Interactive in the United States.
 When Microsoft Game Studios acquired FASA in 1999, Andrew continued to work for them as a Development Manager, in later years particularly for the Windows Graphics and Gaming team working on Direct X 10, display drivers and other features for Windows Vista.

 Work history

 Andrew first started playing with electronics at age 10, and had built his first computer at age 12.
 This was a simple design based on the SC/MP 8060, in a wooden box with 8 LEDs, 8 input switches and 32 bytes of RAM from 4 74LS89 16x4 chips.